 Information about the crime

-There are two Jewish cemeteries in Dukla, so-called “new” and “old.”
-The first burials on the old cemetery were from the 18th century, while the new one was founded in the second half of the 19th century.
-During the German occupation cemeteries in Dukla became the place of torture and mass burials of the local Jews.
+There are two Jewish cemeteries in Dukla, so-called “new” and “old” ones.
+The first burials on the old cemetery are dated to the 18th century, while the new one was founded in the second half of the 19th century.
+During the German occupation cemeteries in Dukla became killing sites and the places of mass burials of the local Jews.

 On 12 February 1942 eleven people were murdered – their bodies were buried in a grave which measured 3 metres by 1 metre.
 The following people were killed: Chaim Spira, Majer Rechtschufen, Tyla Freis, Izrael Fries, Zimerspitz, Izak Gutwirt, Feitel Stein, Naftali Stein (32 years old), Moses Zehngut (48 years old) and two children of unknown names.